ttscoff/mdtosendy/README.md

 - Complex CSS features (media queries, pseudo-selectors, etc.) are not supported
 - All styles are converted to inline styles for maximum email client compatibility

-## Development

-For visual CSS editing, use the `email-dev.html` file in the project directory.
-It links to your CSS file and allows you to see changes in real-time.

 ## License